 In some sense, I’d say it is a good thing that Lightroom and Capture NX-D hide this version of the photo by default, instead showing you an image with essentially zero distortion.
 However, that correction does come at a cost.

 First, by stretching pixels in the corners, Lightroom potentially makes those regions appear less sharp.
 More importantly, it crops out plenty of pixels that you may have wanted to include, especially if the distortion doesn’t matter for the particular subject you’re photographing.
 Architectural photography?
 You’ll be glad it’s corrected by default.
 But for landscapes, I really wish Nikon and Adobe – or at least Adobe – would let us access the unedited image.

-As you can see, the Lightroom image looks great, while the RawDigger image almost looks like it was taken with a fisheye.
-Especially pay attention to the buildings in the top left and top right corners, both before and after.
+As you can see, especially by looking at the stairs along the bottom, the Lightroom image looks great, while the RawDigger image almost looks like it was taken with a fisheye.
+There’s also a big difference in the composition and what’s included in the frame – just look at the buildings at the the top left and top right corners.
 Hopefully, you can see what I mean about the large number of pixels eliminated by Nikon’s and Lightroom’s approach.
 (Ignore differences in color processing; RawDigger is much flatter than Lightroom by default.)

 In the image above, of course, the uncorrected version is essentially useless because of its extreme distortion.
 But that won’t always be the case.
 Sometimes, your composition will be just slightly off, and having those extra pixels can make the difference.
 It’s one reason why I’m slowly transitioning away from Lightroom for post-processing these days.

 The moment you’ve been waiting for – how sharp is the 14-30mm f/4?